anandrajagopal/AutoComplete/README.md

 auto-complete
 =============

-A very fast autocomplete utility
+A very fast auto-complete utility using suffix tree.

 How to use: